Shopify/polaris/src/components/TextField/README.md

 #### Automatically focusing

-In general, avoid focusing on fields automatically.
-However, you can use the `autoFocus` prop to automatically move focus to the text field.
-This prop is set to `false` by default and should only be used in cases where it won’t force focus to skip other controls or content of equal or great importance importance.
+Although you can use the `autoFocus` prop to automatically move focus to the text field, it’s generally best to avoid focusing on fields automatically.
+The `autoFocus` prop is set to `false` by default and should only be used in cases where it won’t force focus to skip other controls or content of equal or greater importance.

 ### Autocomplete